-Certainly it wasn’t a lack of status that made Scrooge grumpy.
+Indeed, it wasn’t a lack of status that made Scrooge grumpy.
 He was rich, owned his own financial firm, and lived in a mansion.
-So, what was it that made him such a contemptible character.
+So, what was it that made him such a contemptible character?

 With apologies to Dickens, we believe we now know the answer.

-Simply, it was Scrooge’s failure to regularly rebalance his investment portfolio that turned him into such a miserable wretch.
+Scrooge’s failure to regularly rebalance his investment portfolio turned him into a miserable wretch.

 You see, Scrooge was a financial professional who understood diversification and asset allocation.
-He was also a penny-pinching tight-wad and certainly understood how to protect his investments.
-Therefore, it makes sense that Scrooge’s failure to implement a basic risk management strategy – on his own behalf – is what made him anxious, mean, and almost certainly produced his ghost-filled nightmares.
+But, unfortunately, he was also a penny-pinching tight-wad and understood how to protect his investments.
+Therefore, it makes sense that Scrooge’s failure to implement an essential risk management strategy – on his behalf – made him anxious and mean and almost certainly produced his ghost-filled nightmares.

 But how could a financial professional ignore something so important?

 Simple.
 Like many investors, Ebenezer fell victim to the pitfalls of emotional trading.
 When the market moved to extreme levels, Scrooge probably panicked, ignored his risk management strategies, and traded high and low to chase profits and avoid losses.

 What he forgot, and that research would later illustrate is that investors who maintain their risk tolerance boundaries and don’t surrender to impulsive trading can improve their returns by as much as 5%.

 Thankfully, someone in Scrooge’s office was looking out for him.